aubymori/explorer7-internal/README.md

 </details>

+NOTE 1: BE CAREFUL!
+If the image corresponding to your case DOES NOT exist in your orb directory, it will automatically fall back to the original image inside explorer.exe.
-NOTE: If an image is larger than what the system expects, the image might clip out.
+NOTE 2: If an image is larger than what the system expects, the image might clip out.
 Use the example layout as a reference!
 For more information, you can also check out this guide: https://www.sevenforums.com/tutorials/73616-how-create-custom-start-orb-image.html

 ## Development plan